Sunny Edwards

-Sunny Edwards (born 1 January 1996) is a British professional boxer who has held the IBF flyweight title since 2021.
-He is the younger brother of former flyweight world champion of boxing, Charlie Edwards.
+Sunny Edwards (born 1 January 1996) is a British former professional boxer who held the International Boxing Federation (IBF) flyweight title from 2021 to 2023.
+He is the younger brother of former flyweight world champion and current European bantamweight title holder, Charlie Edwards.
+Edwards retired from boxing on 30 November 2024.

-As of February 2023, he is ranked as the world's second best active flyweight by BoxRec, TBRB, The Ring, and ESPN.

 Amateur career

 As an amateur he fought out of Repton ABC and later Steel City ABC, winning multiple national championships; the ABA Juniors in 2013; ABA Youth in 2014; and the ABA Elite in 2015.
 He also won silver medals in the GB Junior, and ABA Elite Championships in 2012 and 2016 respectively.